aKshayKadam03/clockify-clone/readme.md

 # Clockify Clone by Team Hydrogen

 Clockify clone is a time tracking app inspired by the original [Clockify](https://clockify.me/) web app.
+This was built as a construct week project by Masai School Students.

 ## Features
 * This app lets you add project name, description and tracks time as well.